dev-edo/TextTravel/README.md

 # TextTravel

-YRS2015 Project using the Clockwork and Google APIs.
+YRS2015 Project using the ClockworkSMS and Google APIs.